 This research fed into a new site architecture, culling parts of the site that were no longer relevant, and enhancing or building new sections that helped website visitors with their specific goals.

 One of our favorite projects, we worked with a talented and motivated internal design team, creating the new, more helpful architecture that you can see today.

 User Research, Information Design, Prototyping

 The Public Library of Science is a non-profit journal publisher (PLoS One) and advocate dedicated open (free) access to scientific research for everyone around the world, not just those who can afford the exorbitant journal subscription fees.
-Towards that mission of accessibility, I worked with the PLoS Labs team to improve how citations in scientific papers are used by academics and researchers and how to make these papers more readable and useful on the web.
+Towards that mission of accessibility, Bryan worked with the PLoS Labs team to improve how citations in scientific papers are used by academics and researchers and how to make these papers more readable and useful on the web.

 Backgrounder: Surprisingly, even though the web was originally designed for sharing research, citations in scientific papers are locked in antiquated plaintext: there are no hyperlinks between papers!
 By using automated machine recognition, researchers at PLoS were able to create these hyperlinks, even if they were between journals.
 But what more could we do?
 What information can an expert glean from a paper's list of citations?

 By conducting many interviews with grad students, researchers, and reporters, we found that experienced readers looked for patterns such as self-citations, clustered dates, cited papers that were retracted, interwoven publications by an affiliated group, and more.
-We then created an interface that exposed these citations in context (rather than requiring the user to scroll to the bottom of a page and back) and enabled visualizations of patterns in the citations and in the paper itself.
+We then built an interface that exposed these citations in context (rather than requiring the user to scroll to the bottom of a page and back) and enabled visualizations of patterns in the citations and in the paper itself.
 We were also able to identify free-to-read "open access" papers upfront, reducing the friction in scientific research.